 Most threads, including synthetic fishing lines, have a little give to them.
 This is even more true of nylon and silk thread.
 Pre-stretching the thread prevents it from stretching after you have completed your beadwork and leaving gaps between beads.

 To start, cut a comfortable length of beading thread from your spool or bobbin.
 A comfortable length for most beaders is around four to five feet long.
 Often times, you will see the term an arm's span of thread.
-This is the amount of thread when... you are holding one end of the thread in each hand with your arms outstretched from your sides.
+This is when you hold one end of the thread in each hand with your arms outstretched.
 Using a longer piece of thread can be more time consuming because you have to keep pulling the extra through - and it can also lead to knotting, tangling and abrasive wear on the thread.
 Sharp embroidery scissors work well for cutting nylon thread.